cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/collaborators.md

 `username` field.
 The rest of the fields may be included if desired, however.
 This feature is provided as a convenience to the caller, who may be forwarding results from the user search service to this service.

+An attempt to remove a user who is not listed as a collaborator from the list of collaborators will be silently ignored.

 Here's an example: